76ers take Tennessee guard Springer with 28th pick of draft

 Simmons seemed nonplussed by the trade speculation, posting videos on Instagram of him relaxing in a pool.
 The Sixers are in no rush to trade Simmons and could wait until the trade deadline — or just keep him — and see if can he can bolster his value by showing some improvement with his jumper and from the line.

-The Sixers did make one draft-night deal when they acquired the No. 53 overall selection from New Orleans in exchange for cash considerations.
-The Sixers also have the 50th pick of the draft.
+The Sixers selected former Gonzaga standout and West Coast Conference Player of the Year Filip Petrusev with the 50th pick of the draft.
+Petrusev left Gonzaga before last year to play professionally in Serbia.
+The 21-year-old big man was the MVP of the Adriatic League.
+The Sixers could keep him overseas.

+With the 53rd pick, the Sixers selected Western Kentucky center Charles Bassey.
+Bassey averaged 17.6 points and 11.6 rebounds with the Hilltoppers and could slide into the role as Embiid’s backup.
+Bassey was one of the nation’s best shot blockers (fourth at 3.1 per game) and rebounders (fifth at 11.6).
+That could make him a frontcourt asset for the Sixers, who relied on veteran Dwight Howard as the big off the bench last season.

 The Sixers went 49-23 and earned the top seed in the East.
-They lost three games at home to the Hawks.
+They lost three games at home to the Hawks in the East semis.

+“I view the draft as the really important blocking and tackling you do if you plan to have a consistent winner like we do in Philly,” Morey said.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports